Art on the Marquee

 The most affecting work, unreservedly, is the most recent.
 Warmouth leaves food behind and makes himself an everyman...
 In Fall, several versions of him plummet through a cloud-filled sky, like Yves Klein's photomontage Leap Into the Void, and Don Draper's silhouette in the opening credits of Mad Men, landing in a pool of limpid blue water, where they swim.
 1 UP riffs on old arcade video games, with little Jeffus scrambling up ladders and jumping over precipices.
 Pac- Man's plight - and by implication, Warmouth's and our own - is life as an endless round of pursuit, consumption, peril, and destruction.

-In addition to my artwork for the Marquee, for the past three years I have coordinated the Student Art on the Marquee program, in which we solicit and jury student proposals; I then lead workshops to help the winning students complete their works.
+In addition to my artwork for the Marquee, since 2013 I have coordinated the Student Art on the Marquee program, in which we solicit and jury student proposals; I then lead workshops to help the winning students complete their works.